mcduryea/Intro-to-Bioinformatics/RNAseq_PartI.html.md

 You can check the Environment tab to see what this did.
 You should have a data table called `count_dataframe` with 14,869 observations (these are the different gene transcripts) and 147 variables (these are the different fly samples).

 Now, we will use another data set from `rbioinfcoockbook` called `pheno_data`.
 This has the phenotypic data or physical information about the samples.
-We will specify that we want to work with two experiments about the larvae and their larval stage.
+We will specify that we want to work with two experiments about the larvae and their larval stage, L1 (first instar) and L2 (second instar).